7 Things That Make a Fabric Print Ideal for Slipcovers

 3. Weight & Coverage

-I prefer a print in 10 to 12 oz., (that’s my definition of a medium to heavy weight) for slipcovers that get moderate use and a couple washes per year.
-Unfortunately, most prints are 7 to 8 oz. yet described as a heavy weight.
+I prefer a 10 or 12 oz print (that’s my definition of a medium to heavy weight) for slipcovers that get moderate use and a couple washes per year.
+Unfortunately, most prints are 7 to 8 oz. yet described as a heavyweight.
 Yes, it’s confusing.
-Just know an 8 oz. print will work fine if the fabric is tightly woven.
+Just know an 8 oz print will work fine if the fabric is tightly woven.

 3. Personality

-Colors, theme and scale gives a print its own unique look and feel.
+Colors, theme and scale give a print its own unique look and feel.
 The overall design can set a specific mood in your space and/or evoke certain feelings.
-Ask yourself do you love the print enough to live with it day after day?
+Ask yourself, do you love the print enough to live with it day after day?
 Does it bring you joy?

 4. Repeat Size